 If it’s not American, it’s not real

 Treating everything British as comedy keeps Americans from making an honest effort to appreciate Grime and UK Drill artists.
 It’s this condescending treatment that made the single “Man’s Not Hot” a viral sensation in 2017.
 Big Shaq, formerly known as Roadman Shaq, is a parody roadman rapper played by British comedian Michael Dapaah.
-Big Shaq is a comedic character representing the roadman or British street aesthetic, as well as a struggling Grime artist on the come-up.
+Big Shaq is a comedic character representing the roadman or British street aesthetic, as well as a struggling Grime artist.

 The now classic viral track “Man’s Not Hot”—full of UK roadman lingo and cheeky humor over snappy, aggressive drums—was beloved around the world and taken more seriously by American fans than any major Grime release of the year, including Giggs and Skepta’s features on Drake’s More Life and Stormzy’s widely-acclaimed debut album Gang Signs & Prayer.